 Layer in the flavors, and add a sprinkling of salt and pepper as you go.
 Chicken bone broth adds deep flavor and it’s a great cold-buster (and I usually have some in my freezer) but good quality store bought vegetable broth or low-sodium organic chicken broth works well too.
 Look for low-sodium varieties in order to control the seasoning.
 If you don’t have white beans, use garbanzo beans.
 Or use both!
 I’m crazy like that.

 Get out the soup pot, chop up some vegetables and get this medley simmering on the stove.
 Top with some grated Parmesan, a drizzle of good quality extra virgin olive oil and some chopped parsley.
 Two out of three of my kids inhale this (they must not realize they’re eating a dozen vegetables in one sitting).
 Give it a try and let me know what you think!

 A pasta-free minestrone that will use up all the odds and ends in your vegetable crisper.
 If you'd like your soup thinner and less like a stew, add two additional cups of stock or water.

-Add the kale and the drained white beans, stir well and simmer uncovered 10 minutes.
+- Add the kale, drained white beans and cabbage; stir well and simmer uncovered 10 minutes.
 Taste for salt and pepper and adjust seasoning if necessary.